Red list laundrette: how to avoid hotel quarantine legally and responsibly

 Aren’t you encouraging people to behave immorally?

-As always throughout the coronavirus pandemic, The Independent has explained the rules and urged all travellers to comply with them.
+Throughout the coronavirus pandemic, The Independent has explained the rules and urged all travellers to comply with them.

 Each country has its own assessment of the risks presented by arrivals from every other nation, and of the individual passenger depending on their vaccination status.
+You should follow the regulations scrupulously.

-The UK has rigorous testing rules: arrivals must test before boarding a train, boat or plane, and pre-book another test after arrival.
+Returning to the UK is hardly a hurdle-free experience, with rigorous testing rules: travellers must test negative before boarding a train, boat or plane, and pre-book a PCR test to be taken on the day of arrival or one of the two following days.

 Join our new commenting forum